PumasAide

 • Guided workflows: Built-in steps for data preparation, model specification, and quality checks

-• Reproducible output: Every tool call generates Julia code saved to programs/
+• Reproducible output: Every step generates Julia code saved to programs/

 • Standard Pumas packages: Generated code uses Pumas, NCA, AlgebraOfGraphics, SummaryTables—transferable to manual workflows

-• Learn while doing: Every tool call shows you exactly what parameters are being used.
-Watch the AI work and learn Pumas patterns naturally.
-Use pumas_docs_search to look up any function you're curious about.
+• Learn while doing: Review the Julia code the AI writes to learn Pumas patterns naturally.
+Use pumas_knowledge to look up any function you're curious about.

 Data Privacy